Security-Onion-Solutions/securityonion-docs/cases.rst

 You can also use this query in :ref:`kibana`.

-You might want to backup this data as described in the :ref:`backups` section.
+You might want to backup this data as described in the :ref:`backup` section.

 Analyzers
 ---------